- Culinary Landmarks, A Bibliography of Canadian Cookbooks, 1825-1949: Elizabeth Driver’s landmark publication.

 - Canadian Association for Food Studies: CAFS was founded in 2005 by academics and professionals from governmental and community organizations interested in promoting interdisciplinary scholarship in the broad area of food systems: food policy, production, distribution and consumption.

 - Cuizine: The Journal of Canadian Food Cultures / Revue des cultures culinaires au Canada: This journal aims to nourish intellectual exchanges on the subject of food in Canada from multicultural perspectives.

-The Eating in Canada research group is an interdisciplinary, interinstitutional research group devoted to the study of Canadian foodways in the long twentieth century.
+- Eating in Canada research group: An interdisciplinary, interinstitutional research group devoted to the study of Canadian foodways in the long twentieth century.

-The Culinary Historians of Canada is affiliated with the Ontario Historical Society, a non-profit corporation and registered charity organized in 1888.
-This non-government group brings together people of all ages, all walks of life, and all cultural backgrounds, who are interested in preserving Ontario’s history.
+- Ontario Historical Society: The Culinary Historians of Canada is affiliated with the Ontario Historical Society, a non-profit corporation and registered charity organized in 1888.

 - Prospect Books: A publisher of books about cookery, food history and the ethnology of food.